pzentenoe/vault-101/labs/lab-01.md

 ## Lab review

-### What you've learned
+### In this lab, you've learned how to

-In this lab you:
+In this lab, you've learned how to:

-- Created the working environment
+- Create the working environment
-- Created and retrieve a secret using the CLI
+- Create and retrieve a secret using the CLI
-- Created and retrieve a secret using the REST API
+- Create and retrieve a secret using the REST API

 Now you can go to [Vault ACL policies and encryption as a service](https://github.com/walmartdigital/vault-101/blob/master/labs/lab-02.md)

-### Search and further learning
+### Further learning

 - [Learning Vault, getting started](https://learn.hashicorp.com/vault/?track=getting-started#getting-started)
 - [Vault architecture](https://www.vaultproject.io/docs/internals/architecture.html)